Spring 2026 Courses @ WSU

 Courses offered at High Schools

 • This course examines the varied experiences involved in the drawing process while emphasizing an awareness of traditional disciplines.
 Students learn how to solve problems of surface organization and to develop the ability to analyze and translate three-dimensional space into a two-dimensional surface by using both perceptual and conceptual drawing methods.
+3 Credits

-Held during the school day at Burncoat, Doherty, North, South.
+Held during the school day at South.

 Register for the class here: Early College Registration